JosephLai241/URS/README.md

 # Some Linux Tips

-* You can further simplify running the program by making the program executable.
-* `sudo chmod +x scraper.py`
+* You can further simplify running the program by making the program executable: `sudo chmod +x Urs.py`
-* Make sure the shebang at the top of scraper. py matches the location in which your Python is installed.
-You can use `which python` to check.
-The default shebang is `#!/usr/bin/python` .
+* Make sure the shebang at the top of `Urs.py` matches the location in which your Python3 is installed.
+You can use `which python` and then `python --version` to check.
+The default shebang is `#!/usr/bin/python`.
-* Now you will only have to prepend `./` to run the scraper.
+* Now you will only have to prepend `./` to run URS.
-  + `./scraper.py ...`
+  + `./Urs.py ...`
 * Troubleshooting
-  + If you run the scraper with `./` and are greeted with a bad interpreter error, you will have to set the fileformat to UNIX.
+  + You will have to set the fileformat to UNIX if you run URS with `./` and are greeted with a bad interpreter error.
 I did this using Vim.

 	```
-    $ vim scraper.py
+    $ vim Urs.py
     :set fileformat=unix
     :wq!
     ```